Labreo/titanic-ml/README.md

 - CI with linting and testing on push
 - Deployed on GCP with a public IP
 - Remote logs viewable via `docker logs` or Stackdriver (GCP Logging)
+- MLflow used to log parameters, metrics, and models for each experiment

 ---